 In April 2019, the Centre for Justice Innovation established a new national partnership to support current and new Family Drug and Alcohol Courts (FDACs) across the country.
-The Centre is hosting and directing the national team, working in partnership with the Tavistock and Portman NHS Trust and RyanTunnard Brown, both of whom have been critical to the development of FDACs over the last decade.
+The Centre is hosting and directing the national team, working in partnership with the Tavistock and Portman NHS Trust and RyanTunnard Brown.
 The Centre continues to work in partnership with research colleagues at Lancaster University and others within the FDAC communities of practice and information.
-For more information please visit the CJI website.

 The DfE-funded independent evaluation published in 2017 found that: